coreos/zincati/docs/development/quickstart.md

 docker run --rm -v "$(pwd):/source" -v "/tmp/assembler:/assembler" coreos/zincati:dev
 ```

+There is also a larger buildroot image at `registry.svc.ci.openshift.org/coreos/cosa-buildroot:latest`, which is used by integration jobs in CI.
+It contains all the required dependencies and can be used to build other CoreOS projects too (not only Zincati).

 ## Assemble custom OS images

 `coreos-assembler` ([`cosa`](https://github.com/coreos/coreos-assembler)) makes it very handy to embed build artifacts in a custom OS image, in order to test patches in the final environment.